cloudmesh-book/book-latex-2018/tutorial/pi-dhcp.md

 The Dynamic Host Configuration Protocol (DHCP) enables any of the computers on the local area network (LAN) to be given a network configuration automatically as soon as the boot process on the machine gets underway.
+Instead of using a router, we use one of the raspbery PI's to fulfill this function.
-Most routers are capable of this function.
-This function can also be carried out by a server computer, although almost any of your computers can fulfil the role.
-The other computers which are configured to take advantage of this service are called DHCP Clients, and need to have their networking setup configured to use DHCP.
+The other Pi's are configured in such a way that the serve as clients and obtain the network address form our raspberry providing the addresses.
+They are DHCP Clients, and need to have their networking setup configured to use DHCP.

-In the case here, one of the five Pi's in the cluster (hostname: red00) will be set to be the DHCP server, and the rest four with hostnames red01, red02, red03, red04 will then be DHCP clients.
+Hence, we set up one of the five Pi's in the cluster (hostname: red00) to be the DHCP server, and the rest four with Pi's with the names red01, red02, red03, red04 will then be DHCP clients.

-The information which can be passed from DHCP Server to its clients includes:
+The information which is passed from DHCP Server to its clients includes:

-- a suitable IP Address, either permanently or leased for a defined period;
+* a suitable IP Address, either permanently or leased for a defined period;
-- the address of your router (aka gateway);
+* the address of your router (aka gateway);
-- an address of one or more Domain Name Servers (DNS) within or outwith your LAN or both
+* an address of one or more Domain Name Servers (DNS) within or outwith your LAN or both

 If you want to get an introduction about the logical process followed by a DHCP service, please follow [this link](https://www.raspberrypi.org/learning/networking-lessons/lesson-3/plan/)

 ## Choose the Pi for DHCP server

-choose one of the Pi's as the DHCP server, using the Pi with hostname *red00* as an example here .
+Choose one of the Pi's as the DHCP server, using the Pi with hostname *red00* as an example here.
 Log into this Pi and open a terminal.
 The following steps are all processed in the terminal of this chosen Pi.

 ## Software installation

 The first step is to install a package dhcpd, which is a popular DHCP server for the Pi.
 In the terminal